Can I Swim in Green Pool Water? Health Risks & Safety Guide

 - Calculate shock level: Your shock level depends on your CYA reading - typically 10-12 times your CYA level

 - Add liquid chlorine: Use only liquid chlorine (sodium hypochlorite), not granular shock.
-Add approximately 1 gallon per 10,000 gallons to start
+Add liquid chlorine to achieve your target shock level - this typically requires multiple gallons for green pools

 - Run filtration 24/7: Continuous circulation is essential during SLAM